luisddm/gulp-examples/README.md

 ## Running a task

-We can run a task just executing gulp in the root of our project followed by the name of the task.
+We can run a task by executing gulp in the root of our project followed by the name of the task.

 `gulp taskName`

 It is also possible to have a default task, which can be a regular task, or a list of other tasks.
-It will be executed just typing `gulp` in the command line with no arguments.
+It will be executed by typing `gulp` in the command line with no arguments.